yaduvasudev/6170-23/_pages/contents.md

 - Online algorithms - How do you design a caching mechanism that minimized page faults?
 Can you do as good as when you have the power of hindsight?
 - Markov chains and random walks - How long will you take to reach your destination if you choose to board a random bus at every bus stop?
 - Markov chain Monte-Carlo
-- Advanced topics - algebraic techniques, PAC learning
+- VC dimension and PAC learning, algebraic techniques (if time permits)

 ---